An accrued expense is one that is reported on at the date of purchase not the date of payment, unless those two dates are the same.

 If you run a profit and loss report for November, your box of paper will not be on the November report, even if it was paid in November.
 It will still be on the October report because that is the date it was purchased.

 It is the same with income.
 If you issue your client an invoice this month and they only pay next month, it becomes accrued income.
 It will show up on this month’s report, not next month’s when it is paid.

-Accrued income and expenses are only possible to monitor with a bookkeeping system that has accounts payable and accounts receivable capabilities (one that lets you enter bills and pay them off later).
+Accrued income and expenses are only possible to monitor with a bookkeeping system that has accounts payable capabilities (one that lets you enter bills now and pay them off later).

 If you do an internet search about accrued expenses you may find some explanations that say accrued expenses are shown on the balance sheet as a liability.
 This can be misleading if you don't understand double entry bookkeeping.

 This does not mean that the expense itself must be entered to an account on the balance sheet.